-In January 2019, AAFB received notice that the water disinfection chemical used by the water treatment system to treat water at AAFB Northwest Field Annex is not approved by the Guam Environmental Protection Agency, for reasons that the product, "Pool Time Chlorination Tabs (3-in-1 Formula)" is not approved for use in potable water systems.
-AAFB immediately removed all water treated with the product.
-At no time was the water deemed unsafe to drink; Guam EPA and AAFB concluded that the use of the tabs would not result in any adverse health effects.
-A Public Notification was released on 15 January 2019.
-The chlorination issue has been resolved and the Guam EPA has returned the AAFB Water System to compliance.
+In January 2019, AAFB received notice that a water disinfection chemical used by the water treatment system at their Northwest Field Annex was not approved by The Guam Environmental Protection Agency (GEPA).
+The product, "Pool Time Chlorination Tabs (3-in-1 Formula)" while safe for pools, is not approved for use in potable water systems.
+Upon notice, AAFB immediately removed all water treated with the product.
+Also, at no time was the water deemed unsafe to drink; GEPA concluded that the use of the tabs would not result in any adverse health effects.
+A Public Notification was released on 15 January 2019 to the Northwest Field users indicating GEPA's conclusions.
+The chlorination issue has been completely resolved and the Guam EPA has returned the Northwest Field Water System to full compliance.